 E-prescribing can also contribute to prescription errors, for instance, if a doctor mistakenly presses the wrong key, or chooses the wrong form of the drug, like a pill form instead of liquid form for children.
 The Institute for Safe Medication Practices focuses on analyzing and reducing medication errors, and although they support electronic prescribing, they recommend that patients always ask for verbal clarification and guidance from their doctors, as well as printed out instructions before taking the medication, to avoid medication mistakes or personal injury.

-At Lebowitz and Mzhen LLC, our attorneys strive to make sure that pharmacy misfill victims and their loved ones receive the personal injury compensation they deserve.
+At Lebowitz & Mzhen Personal Injury Lawyers, our attorneys strive to make sure that pharmacy misfill victims and their loved ones receive the personal injury compensation they deserve.
 Call us today at 1-800-654-1949.

 More Doctors Are Prescribing Medicines Online, The Wall Street Journal, April 20, 1010

 Related Web Resources: